needle-mirror/com.unity.xr.management/Documentation~/EndUser.md

 }
 ```

-## Using XR Plug-In Management to Initialize a Specific Loader
+## Use XR Plug-In Management to initialize a specific loader

 Sometimes, you may want to include multiple loaders in a build and have them fall through in a specific order.
 By default, XR Plug-In Management will attempt to initialize the loader in alphabetical order based on the loaders' name.
 If this isn't adequate you can modify the loader list in Edit Mode, Play Mode, and in a built player with some caveats.